incobalt/Trice/README.md

 The #animal# #action.ed# with #style#.
 ```
 Notice that in the Trice style, you use an arrow (<-) to start a list of modifiers.
 This makes passage linking work nicely in Twine.
 Only the first arrow is used, the rest use periods to separate them, so you would write "[[action<-ed.a.capitalize]]" if you wanted to add all three modifiers.
+##### Comments and Blank Lines in Grammar Passages
+Trice ignores Sugar Cube supported comments and blank lines in grammar passages.
+That means you can space out your rules as you like, and add helpful comments for yourself or anyone reading your Twine source!
+The supported styles are `/* */`, `/% %/` and `<!-- -->`.
+Trice won't catch these if they are padded like `/***`, but you can put them on their own line.
+Additionally, inline // style comments are also ignored.
+Inline comments can also be on their own line.
+If you don't want comments to be ignored by Trice, you can add the `noComments` tag to the grammar passage.
+Note that Trice will still take the comments line by line in this situation.
+See the gHabitatFeature passage in TriceExample.html for an example of how you can use comments.
 ### Outputting Grammars
 Sometimes you just want to use Twine's interface to build a grammar, but don't actually want to use Tracery to generate text in a Twine story.
 If this is the case, then you can use the <\<printGrammar>> macro in any passage **except the starting passage** to output a string of JSON that you can then copy into another implementation of Tracery.
 ### Compiling the Grammar